15 Surprising Health Benefits of Broccoli: Unlocking Nature’s Superfood

 13. Improve Your Skin Health

-As noted, broccoli contains vitamin C. The body produces Collagen, the primary structural support system for all bodily cells and organs, including the skin, with the help of vitamin C. Because it is an antioxidant, vitamin C can also help avoid skin damage from aging, such as wrinkles.
+As discussed before, broccoli contains vitamin C. The body produces Collagen, the primary structural support system for all bodily cells and organs, including the skin, with the help of vitamin C. Because it is an antioxidant, vitamin C can also help avoid skin damage from aging, such as wrinkles.

 14. Antiageing Property